swilgosz/hanamimastery/data/episodes/20-dry-validation.md

 Let me show you a few nice features specific for *dry-validation*.

-:::warning
+:::note
-And a quick disclaimer here.
 If you want to use *dry-validation* in your project, **this video shows just a subset of features** - the whole functionality provided by *dry-schema* is omitted here, **as I've covered this gem in two of my previous episodes**.
 Check them out to have a complete overview of validation power you get for free in Hanami applications.

 - [HME018 - Validating params in Hanami Actions](/episodes/18-hanami-actions-basics)
 - [HME019 - dry-schema overview](/episodes/19-dry-schema)